From Audacity Manual

 Does Audacity contain any spyware, malware or adware?

-No. Please review independent verification of the Audacity web site and software.
-Audacity is always completely free and open source.
+Audacity is always completely free and open source when downloaded from us.
 It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.